x

 Can I Move My Xfinity Router Anywhere?

-Having said that, it is true that not all coax outlets have the same signal strength as each other.
-It is a good idea to test the signal strength for the room or outlet to which you’d like to move the router.
+Testing the signal strength for the room or outlet to which you’d like to move the router is a good idea.
 If all seems fine, it is okay to make the switch.

 Conclusion